img

 The role of transcavitary ultrasonography in diagnosis and staging of nonmuscle ınvasive bladder cancer a prospective non randomized clinical study

-Yazarlar
+Yazarlar (7)

-Prof. Dr. Ramazan KOCAASLAN
+Prof. Dr. Ramazan KOCAASLAN Prof. Dr. Ramazan KOCAASLAN

-Mert Ali Karadağ
+Mert Ali Karadag

-Murat Bağcıoğlu
+Murat Bagcioglu

 Aslan Demir